-- Discuss expectations regarding breaks, work hours, sick day policies, expectations around that arrangement. - ☐ Introduce concepts of your company culture, including preferred for attire and grooming. - Encourage the student to approach you at any time with questions and concerns. - Work with the student and supervisor/mentor to set achievable and measurable goals for the work placement. - Outline performance assessment timelines and procedures. - Discuss the student's specific role and provide any project background information required.
+- Discuss expectations regarding breaks, work hours, sick day policies, standards of performance, confidentiality, social media and cell- phone use policies, and human resources.
+If the work is remote, address your expectations around that arrangement. - Introduce concepts of your company culture, including preferred methods of communication and chain of command.
+Discuss standards for attire and grooming. - Encourage the student to approach you at any time with questions and concerns. - Work with the student and supervisor/mentor to set achievable and measurable goals for the work placement. - Outline performance assessment timelines and procedures. - Discuss the student's specific role and provide any project background information required.
 Introduce key team players and their functions. - Encourage a two-sided conversation about expectations for the work term.